whitemech/TraceAligner/README.md

 check the [official website](https://gradle.org/) to download it for your platform.

-### Lydia, PDDL4J
+### OpenXES, Lydia

-The project depends on the following libraries, which are already imported by Gradle:
+The project depends on the following libraries:
-- Lydia: for the translation of LTLf/LDLf formulas to DFA
+- OpenXES: to handle XES logs;
-- PDDL4J: for PDDL manipulations
+- Lydia: for the translation of LTLf/LDLf formulas to DFA.

-To install Lydia, please refer to its [official repository](https://github.com/whitemech/lydia).
+OpenXES is already included in this repository within the `third_party` folder.
-PDDL4J, instead, is included in this repository within the `third_party` folder.
+Instead, to install Lydia, please refer to its [official repository](https://github.com/whitemech/lydia).

 ## Installation